- Do I need a power meter to begin coaching?

 Do you offer discounts?

-Do you require a setup fee?
+Do you have a brick-and-mortar location?

 Are you willing to coach athletes in a different country?